dciangot/CMS-HEAT-DOC/docs/python-HEAT.md

 ```

 This will monitor the creation process giving you the current status until the end of the operation or the press of `^C` keyboard sequence.

+Another option is to use the *Horizon* portal as following:

+* after logging in with your user name go to the project that you indicated in the `setup_cluster.py` few steps above
+* click the tab `ORCHESTRATION` followed by `Stacks`
+* now you should be able to see you deployment under the very same name you inserted when prompted by the `setup_cluster.py` script.
+The status of the deployment is also shown on the same line
+* you can click on the the deployment to gather more in-depth information

+In alternative, for more advanced uses, you can use python bindings in order to debug and monitor the deployment.
+You can find an example script [here](https://gist.githubusercontent.com/dciangot/054f0d93598a670399c0b5bd36f4fd6d/raw/a86bad8cfe2905b5ee053635ae6add37b2e73381/deployment_status.py)

 ## Cluster deletion